gabibdods/GitPush/README.md

 ### Batch Scripting for Portability

-- Chose a `.bat` script to ensure compatibility with any standard Windows installation without requiring third-party software.
+- Chose a `.bat` script to ensure compatibility with any standard Windows installation without requiring third-party software

 ### Interactive Menu via choice

-- Uses the choice command to generate a compact, user-friendly selection interface for multiple repositories.
+- Uses the choice command to generate a compact, user-friendly selection interface for multiple repositories

 ### Smart Remote Detection

-- Automatically detects if a `gitlab` remote exists and pushes accordingly after the standard `origin` push.
+- Automatically detects if a `gitlab` remote exists and pushes accordingly after the standard `origin` push

 ---